KevinBockelandt/notoire/README.md

 ![visual example](https://github.com/KevinBockelandt/notoire/blob/master/doc/visual_example.png)

 In Notoire, the notes are stored in plain text files and interpreted as **Markdown**.
+They are identified by an **hexadecimal number** incremented from one note to the next.
 There is no hierarchy as notes are connected only by links.
 You can navigate to and between them via a number of ways:

 * by following a link to open the corresponding note
 * by going back to the previous note using an history system
 * by performing a search and selecting a note in the result list
 * by listing the links coming in or out of the current note and selecting one

-Each note is identified by an **hexadecimal number** that is incremented from one note to the other.

 > ❓ The name of the plugin comes from the French word `notoire` which can be translated in several ways including `notable` and `noteworthy`.
 Based on a number of French words ending in `'oire'`, one could also interpret the meaning of notoire as `a place where to put notes`.